WARNING!

 My Clams

 I put the bitterlings, two males and two females, in to the 1800 gallon pond on 5/5/10.
-I hope they find the clams!
+I hoped they would find the clams!

-On 5/23/10, when I checked on the clams all were shut except for one that was wide open and empty so at least one has died.
-On 5/30/10, I found two are open.
-I think that they are probably all dead.
-I wonder if putting them in the basket caused the problem because the water flow was not great enough through the basket.
+On 5/23/10, when I checked on the clams all were shut except for one that was wide open and empty so at least one had died.
+On 5/30/10, I found two were open.
+I thought that they are probably all dead.
+I wondered if putting them in the basket caused the problem because the water flow was not great enough through the basket.
 Without the basket though, the fish, raccoons, etc. would have eaten the clams even faster.

 By 6/13/10, four of the clams were open and dead.
-I plan to remove the basket next week to see how the remaining two are doing.
-I think they have all died.
+I planned to remove the basket the next week to see how the remaining two were doing.
+I thought they had all died.

 On 6/20/10, I took the clam basket out of the pond.
 I cut open the lid.
 I tossed the four clams that were open and empty.
-Two were still shut and gently pulling on them did not open them so they may still be alive.
-I stuck them loose in the pond near where the Cyprio filter spills out.
-If they are alive, they can move to a location that they like.
-The fish, raccoons, heron, or other animals may eat them but I know if I had left them in the basket, they would have perished.
-This way they have a slight chance.
+Two were still shut and gently pulling on them did not open them so they might have still been alive.
+I stuck them loose in the pond near where the Cyprio filter spilt out.
+If they were alive, they could move to a location that they liked.
+The fish, raccoons, heron, or other animals may eat them but I knew if I had left them in the basket, they would have perished.
+This way they had a slight chance.

 Bivalve Photos